ouafcode/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - Task7: Write a function that deletes a key in a dictionary.

 - Task8: Write a function that returns a key with the biggest integer value.

+- Task9: Write a function that returns a list with all values multiplied by a number without using any loops.